renswilderom/renswilderom.github.io/_featured_categories/python_shorts.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  In this series of Python posts I go straight to the code to perform a practical/analytical task.
-The code is provided as a Jupyter Notebook, which cells you can copy-paste into your own Jupyter Notebook.
+  In this Python posts series I go straight to the code to perform a particular practical/analytical task.
+The code is provided as a Jupyter Notebook, which cells you may copy-paste into your own Jupyter Notebook.
 If you are new to Python, then you can visit [this page](https://renswilderom.github.io/blog/python/2021-11-19-How-to-get-started-with-Python/) first.

 # (Optional) You can disable grouping posts by date.
 no_groups: true